How to Pitch?

 Now take it a step further and pull them into a deeper dialogue with you and describe the consequences of these problems, i.e. where it hurts exactly.
 Have they cash-flow issues because they can’t find enough clients, or is their business stagnating because they don’t have a business plan, etc.?

-Can they respond to your description with, “Yes, that’s what this problem is costing me!”?
-If so, you have engaged them in the story you are telling because they can easily recognise themselves in that story.
+3. Can they respond to your description with, “Yes, that’s what this problem is costing me!”?
+If so, you have engaged them in your pitch because they can easily recognise themselves in it.

 Can you now provide them with a way forward?